ldsouza/ldsouza.github.io/_posts/2018-02-14-powerbi-add-a-date-table.md

 ### 1) Create a Date Table in Power BI Using DAX

-This question was posted on the Power BI community page <a href="https://community.powerbi.com/t5/Desktop/Power-Query-M-version-of-CALENDARAUTO-DAX-function/td-p/53747">here</a> and moderator Eric Zhang posted an excellent solution.

 Select the Modeling Tab in Power BI Desktop and select New Table.
 Paste in the DAX code below and click Enter.

 ![Image]({{ site.url }}/images/blog/powerbi-add-a-date-table/1.JPG)